introdh/intro-dh2018-kristi-m/assignment2_MUKK.md

 # Centrality
 ![](https://github.com/introdh/intro-dh2018-kristi-m/blob/master/images/plot_centrality.png)
 The centrality function reveals that the most important cases were *Brown v.
 Board of Education* (1953) and *Green v.
 County School Board of New Kent County* (1967) for cases in the area of desegregation in schools.
 Interestingly, there was no central case for the area of free exercise of religion.
+Further outside research of context and this area of law would need to be studied to explain the data.

 # Gatekeeper
 ![](https://github.com/introdh/intro-dh2018-kristi-m/blob/master/images/plot_gatekeeper.png)
-The gatekeeper function reveals seven linchpin cases between the two areas of the law, the most important being *Bob Jones University v.
+The gatekeeper function reveals seven gatekeeper cases between the two areas of the law, the most important being *Bob Jones University v.
 United States* (1982), which has a high degree due to the number of edges connecting the two clusters.
+This is consistent with expert legal opinion about the importance of this case as these two areas of the law collide.

 # Vote
 ![](https://github.com/introdh/intro-dh2018-kristi-m/blob/master/images/plot_vote.png)